CyberSam01/cloudventures-assignment/README.md

 # Cloud Ventures Assignment

 This is a list of all countries and their flags.
-Visit the live page here: [deployment](https://cloudventures-assignment.vercel.app/)
+Visit the live page here: [Countries of the World](https://cloudventures-assignment.vercel.app/)

 ## Challenges